 Don’t let children play with plastic bags.
 They may put the bags over their heads, which would stop them from breathing.

 If we look at just what is explicitly stated, this argument is incomplete.
-It relies on a premise that’s missing.
+It relies on premises that are missing.

 As you’re inching towards the exit, you could explain that pretty much everyone else would think that suffocating children is a bad thing, and should be avoided.
 You didn’t think you needed to explain that part.
 Yikes.

 In this example argument, the unstated premise won’t really cause any problems – at least, for 96% of the population it won’t.
-It’s a statement of belief/values that anyone would accept, so it really does seem unnecessary to state it.
+It’s hard to imagine anyone who would dispute the unstated premise that we should make saving children a priority; it’s a statement of belief/values that anyone would accept, so it really does seem unnecessary to state it.
 Leaving “obvious” things unstated is a common way we all communicate.
 Having to list everything we believe to be true anytime we make a claim would get really tedious, really quickly.
 But arguments like this get us in the habit of not always stating our premises – and, sometimes, not noticing when we don’t.

 And this is why hidden assumptions may be one of the most dangerous logical fallacies.
 They often represent a lack of critical thinking, wherein we don’t recognize that the beliefs we take for granted may not be shared by everyone.
 This can lead us to be biased or to be blind to the viewpoints of others.